 Main causes for dizziness

 There are several forms of dizziness, which may appear alone or accompanied by other symptoms such as nausea, weakness in the legs, headache or "empty head" feeling.
 The main causes are:

 1. Vertigo or Labyrinthitis

 Labyrinthitis is the most common cause for dizziness.
 This type of dizziness gives you the feeling that everything is spinning around, which can be accompanied by nausea and tinnitus, and usually happens due to changes in the ear.
 Vertigo tends to cause dizziness even when lying down, and it is common for it to be triggered with head movements, such as turning to your side on the bed or looking sideways.

 What to do: The treatment for benign paroxysmal vertigo is done by the otolaryngologist, who can do some repositioning maneuvers of the otoliths, called the Epley maneuver, in addition to recommending the use of drugs such as Betaine, for daily use, and Dramin, when you have crisis.
 It is recommended you observe the presence of wax stoppers in the ear, in addition to avoiding stress and consumption of caffeine, sugar and cigarettes, which are situations that may worsen the dizziness crisis.

 Other less common vertigo conditions are labyrinthitis caused by inflammation or ear infections, vestibular neuritis, and Meniere's disease, for example.

-The feeling of imbalance is another important cause of dizziness, and it causes the sensation you staggering or with loss of the balance.
+The feeling of imbalance is another important cause of dizziness, and it can cause the sensation you are staggering or with loss of the balance.
 This can cause constant dizziness and usually occurs in the elderly or in situations of: